VVoruganti/VVoruganti.github.io/README.md

 Could also give it a notion type aesthetic.
 Very minimalistic

+About Me

+Hi my name is Vineeth Voruganti.
+I am currently an undergraduate student the Georgia Institute of technology, studying Electrical Engineering.

+I love working on personal projects, making games, traveling, and reading.

+feel free to contact me if you want to work together, hire me, or just recommend a good book

+Contact Info

+vvoruganti@gatech.edu
+linkedin.com/in/vineethvoruganti
+github.com/VVoruganti

 ### Blog

 Should be designed based on notion.so like a notion page is a blog post